 Event Planner Resume Template

-Build a Event Planner resume that highlights the skills employers are actually looking for — backed by real salary data ($59,440/yr median, per the Bureau of Labor Statistics) and O*NET occupational analysis.
+Build a Event Planner resume that highlights the skills employers are actually looking for — backed by real salary data ($59,440/yr median) and verified occupational research.

 YOUR NAME